 Q: How does the work culture differ from home?

 A: As opposed the Western work cultures, you have no rights here and you can be sacked or made redundant at anytime for any reason.
 If this happens, you have 30 days before you are deported.
-I will go more into this in future posts.
 It’s best if you snag a position with a Western firm and get sent here rather than work for a local company.
 At least you will get Western style management.
 The alternative is not as worker friendly.

 Q: Did a relocation company help you with your move?